CommanderTurtle/CmdPalExtensionSkyrimQuotes/README.md

 ﻿# Skyrim Quotes - Command Palette Extension - WIP

-3/16 - Initial Fork - No changes as of yet.
+3/16 - Initial Fork - No changes or functionality modifications as of yet.

 ---